MarkRobitaille/COMP3040A2/README.md

 # How to Host Your Resume Using Markdown, GitHub Pages, and Jekyll

-Welcome to this guide on hosting your Resume online using GitHub Pages and Markdown.
+Welcome to this guide on hosting your resume online using GitHub Pages and Markdown.

 Sections in this guide:
 1. [Audience](#audience)